 - Provides time for recovery skills to develop

-Withdrawal symptoms can be one of the most significant barriers to recovery.
-For many substances, particularly opioids, alcohol, and benzodiazepines, withdrawal can be not only highly uncomfortable but also potentially dangerous.
-The fear of these symptoms often keeps people trapped in cycles of use, even when they desperately want to stop.
+Withdrawal is one of the biggest barriers to recovery.
+For opioids, alcohol, and benzodiazepines, withdrawal can range from miserable to medically dangerous.
+The fear of those symptoms keeps people trapped in cycles of use even when they are desperate to stop.

 Common withdrawal symptoms include: